-My paintings record the synthesization of what I see, a visual dialogue of the moment.
-I use the interaction of color to create lines, forms, shadows and shapes.
+My paintings record the synthetization of what I see, a visual dialogue of the moment.
+I use the interaction of color to create lines, forms, shadows, and shapes.
 The dynamics of this interaction excites me.
 It is this energy that pushes me to make a painting.

 For me, painting is a process of discovery.
 It’s not premeditated, but a reaction to the first mark I make upon the paper.
 I remain aware of the edges, and the painting becomes an excerpt of a larger imagined space.